-- Invest time in offline ways to connect and maintain a work-life balance (Bali, 2020) – review personal priorities and what is/means to ‘live’ life away from the white glare of technology
+- Invest time in offline ways to connect and maintain a work-life balance (Bali, 2020) – review personal priorities and what it is, or means, to ‘live’ life away from the white glare of technology

 Bali, M. (2020) ‘Response to The Shift to Remote Learning: The Human Element‘ by Doug Lederman, Inside Higher Ed, 25th March 2020 [online].
 Available: https://www.insidehighered.com/digital-learning/article/2020/03/25/how-shift-remote-learning-might-affect-students-instructors-and [Accessed 13th June 2020].